Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies

-The upper bound on $\Psi_2(\P)$ is minimized for $\gamma=2$ and becomes in that case $\sqrt{2 \cdot \Delta}$.
-This result significantly improves over the previous bounds in \cite{BCFFS11}, which all depend on the spectral gap $1-\lambda(\bP)$ or are restricted to special networks.
-The analysis of the edge-based algorithm in \cite{FGS10} did not use $\Psi_2(\P)$ or $\Upsilon_2(\bP)$, but their bound on the discrepancy also includes the spectral gap.
+The upper bound on $\Psi_2(\P)$ is minimized for $\gamma=2$ and becomes, in that case, $\sqrt{2 \cdot \Delta}$.
+This result significantly improves over the previous bounds in \cite{BCFFS11}, which all depend on the spectral gap $1-\lambda(\bP)$, or are restricted to special networks.
+The analysis of the edge-based algorithm in \cite{FGS10} did not use $\Psi_2(\P)$ or $\Upsilon_2(\bP)$, but the bound on the discrepancy depends on the spectral gap.